 - (a) Contents.
-The application shall include, in the following order and specifically identified, the following information, either in the application or in appropriately identified attached exhibits, to the extent that information has changed since the original grant of authority: - (I) The information required for a CPCN or for a LOR by subparagraphs 2103(a)(I) (III) and (XV);
+The application shall include, in the following order and specifically identified, the following information, either in the application or in appropriately identified attached exhibits attachments, to the extent that information has changed since the original grant of authority: - (I) Thethe information required for a CPCN or for a LOR by subparagraphs 2103(a)(I) (III) and (XV);(VI); - (II) A list of the services affected by the proposed amendment; - (III) Thethe reason for requesting the proposed amendment; - (IV) Acknowledgmentacknowledgment that by signing the application, the applicant:

-- (II) A list of services affected by the proposed amendment; - (III) The reason for requesting the proposed amendment; - (IV) Acknowledgment that by signing the application, the applicant: - (A) Certifies that it possesses the requisite managerial qualifications, technical competence, and financial resources to provide the telecommunications services for which it is applying; - (B) Understands that: - (i) The filing of the application does not by itself constitute approval to amend its authority; - (ii) If the application is granted, the applicant shall not provide the proposed service until: (a) the Commission approves the application; (b) the applicant has an effective tariff reflecting the amended authority on file with the Commission; and (c) the applicant complies with applicable Commission rules and any conditions established by Commission order granting the application; - (C) Agrees to contribute, in a manner prescribed by statute, rule, or order of the Commission, to the funding of: - (i) The Fixed Utility Fund; - (ii) The Colorado High Cost Support Mechanism; - (iii) The Colorado Disabled Telephone Users Fund; - (iv) Emergency Telecommunications Services (e.g., 9-1-1 and E9-1-1); and - (v) Any other financial support mechanism created by § 40-15-502(4), C.R.S., and adopted by the Commission, as required by § 40-15-503(2)(b)(V), C.R.S.; and - (D) Certifies that, pursuant to its tariff, it will not unjustly discriminate among customers in the same class of service. - (b) Combined applications.
+- (A) Certifies_certifies that it possesses the requisite managerial qualifications, technical competence, and financial resourcesmeets the requirements pursuant to provide the telecommunications services for which it is applying;subparagraph 2103(a)(XVI)(A) - (B) Understands understands that: - (i) The the filing of the application does not by itself constitute approval to amend its authority; - (ii) Ifif the application is granted, the applicant shall not provide the proposed service until: (a) the Commission approves the application; (b) the applicant has an effective tariff reflecting the amended authority on filewith the Commission; and (c) the applicant complies with applicable Commission rules and any conditions established by Commission order granting the application; requirements pursuant to subparagraph 2103(a)(XVI)(B)(ii) are met. - (C) Agreesagrees to contribute, in athe manner described in subparagraph 2103(a)(XVI)(D); and prescribed by statute, rule, or order of the Commission, to the funding of: - (i) The Fixed Utility Fund; - (ii) The Colorado High Cost Support Mechanism; - (iii) The Colorado Disabled Telephone Users Fund; - (iv) Emergency Telecommunications Services (e.g., 9-1-1 and E9-1-1); and - (v) Any other financial support mechanism created by § 40-15-502(4), C.R.S., and adopted by the Commission, as required by § 40-15-503(2)(b)(V), C.R.S.; and - (D) cCertifies that, pursuant to its tariff, it will not unjustly discriminate among customers in the same class of service. - (b) Combined applications.
 An applicant may file a combined application for amending the applicant's CPCN and LOR.

-2105.
+21056.
 Application to Change Exchange Area Boundaries.

-To change exchange area boundaries, an applicant shall submit the required information by filing an application with the Commission.
-If the exchange area boundary change affects more than one provider, the affected providers shall file a joint application containing the information applicable to each provider.
+This rule applies to ILECs that seek to Te-change exchange area boundaries, an.
+An applicant shall submit the required information by filing an application with the Commission.
+If the exchange area boundary change affects more than one provider of telecommunications service, the affected providers shall file a joint application containing the information applicable to each provider.

 - (a) Contents.
-The application shall include, in the following order and specifically identified, the following information, either in the application or in appropriately identified attached exhibits: - (I) The information required by paragraph 2002(b);
+The application shall include, in the following order and specifically identified, the following information, either in the application or in appropriately identified attached exhibits attachments: - (I) Thethe information required by paragraph 2002(b);